Language

 We'll deliver hand-picked content from Regula's experts into your inbox

-The high adoption rates of innovative fraud prevention measures indicate the shifts in the KYC framework from the corporate part.
+The high adoption rates of innovative fraud prevention measures indicate shifts in the KYC framework on the corporate side.
 The emphasis on implementing security solutions, rather than merely following formal procedures, is one of the most encouraging KYC trends.

 Key takeaways

 The power and capabilities of AI are growing at an extremely rapid pace.
 Unfortunately, due to the democratization of this technology, bad actors are likely to be some of the earliest adopters.
-This means that the highest level of vigilance, as well as partnership with industry leaders like Regula, is required to keep this threat in check.
+This means that the highest level of vigilance is required to keep this threat in check.

 Key takeaways